vinhngx/aiperf/docs/benchmark_datasets.md

 SPDX-License-Identifier: Apache-2.0
 -->

-This document covers the various datasets AIPerf can leverage to generate stimulus.
-Additional support is in development so check back often.
+This document describes datasets that AIPerf can use to generate stimulus.
+Additional support is under development, so check back often.

 ## Dataset Options